Riders of the Purple Sage: Opera Doc

 A Confluence of Landscape, History & Art

 The documentary film RIDERS OF THE PURPLE SAGE: THE MAKING OF A WESTERN OPERA explores the influence of the Southwest on author Zane Grey, composer Craig Bohmler, and painter Ed Mell.
 We discover the real life inspiration behind Zane Grey's best-selling novel and witness the evolution of an adaptation of a classic American story for the operatic stage.
 We hear Craig Bohmler's score as it matures from new music mapped out on piano, to a melodic score played by a full orchestra.
+Our journey culminates opening night when the seminal story of the West plays out for the first time against a stylized landscape painted by Ed Mell, with a sweeping score, itchy trigger-finger passion, and vocal fireworks.

 Pipe Spring National Monument